Symposium Interdisciplinarity for the Net-Zero transition

 A full report on this challenge was published in March 2022, elaborating this vision.

 The four partners have committed to reconvene at every COP to take stock of the progress made towards the Call to Action, as well as seek more partners to join their cause.
-This is why they are now organising a COP27 Symposium ‘Interdisciplinarity for the Net-Zero Transition’, alongside new partners: the European University Association (EUA) and the Network of Universities for the Capitals of Europe (UNICA).
+This is why they organised a lead-up COP27 Symposium ‘Interdisciplinarity for the Net-Zero Transition’, alongside new partners: the European University Association (EUA) and the Network of Universities for the Capitals of Europe (UNICA).

 About the Event

-This open, online event has the following objectives:
+This open, online event had the following objectives:

 - Present the engagement of the promoting organisations for the Net-Zero Transition to their membership/constituencies.